 If you would like to discuss how Canvas can help you to deliver on your teaching and learning objectives, contact us and we’ll get back to you to arrange a consultation meeting.

 Extensive documentation called Guides to Using Canvas at Oxford explaining Canvas functionality in detail can be accessed in the 'Help' section of the Global Navigation menu once you have logged in.
 Canvas also has guidance and video materials but please note that not all of these will be applicable to Oxford.

-Canvas is provided by a company called Instructure, who offer 24/7, 365 days-a-year support which you can access on the ‘Help’ button of the Global Navigation menu once in Canvas.
+Support is provided by Instructure and is available 24/7, 365 days-a-year.
+It can be accessed from the ‘Help’ button of the Global Navigation menu once in Canvas.

-We also have a network of Local Canvas Coordinators (LCCs) within the University.
-These are locally based within departments and faculties using Canvas, and will periodically offer support, and carry out roles similar to that of WebLearn Coordinators.
+A network of Local Canvas Coordinators (LCCs) is also available at the University.
+These are locally based staff within departments and faculties using Canvas, and will periodically offer support, and carry out roles similar to that of WebLearn Coordinators.
 They will also represent their departments, etc. at User Group and similar meetings.
-Who is my Local Canvas Coordinator?
+Who is my Local Canvas Coordinator (LCC)?
+[SSO required]

 You will find some basic questions below.
 More detailed FAQs can be found in the Guides to Using Canvas at Oxford, which you can access once logged into Canvas.
 The Guides also includes a glossary to help with understanding the terminology most commonly used in Canvas.